Robust Exploratory Stopping under Ambiguity in Reinforcement Learning: Optimal stopping under ambiguity

-The following proposition shows that for each $N\in \mathbb{N}$ the solution to the penalized BSDE \eqref{eq:g_BSDE} can be represented by a certain optimal stochastic control problem under ambiguity.
+The following proposition shows that for each $N\in \mathbb{N}$ the solution to the penalized BSDE \eqref{eq:g_BSDE} can be represented by a robust stochastic control problem under ambiguity.
 The corresponding proof is presented in Section \ref{proof:pro:verification}. \begin{proposition} Suppose that Assumptions \ref{as:refer_semi} and \ref{as:reward} hold.
 Let $N\in \mathbb{N}$ be given.
 Denote by $Y^{x;N}$ the first component of the unique solution to \eqref{eq:g_BSDE}.
-Then $Y^{x;N}$ admits a representation of the robust control optimization problem in the following sense: Let ${\cal A}$ be the set of all $\mathbb{F}$-progressively measurable processes $\alpha=(\alpha_t)_{t\in[0,T]}$ with values in $\{0,1\}$.
+Then $Y^{x;N}$ admits a representation of the robust stochastic control problem in the following sense: Let ${\cal A}$ be the set of all $\mathbb{F}$-progressively measurable processes $\alpha=(\alpha_t)_{t\in[0,T]}$ with values in $\{0,1\}$.
 Set for every $t\in[0,T]$ and $N\in \mathbb{N}$

 Then it holds for every $t\in [0,T]$ that $Y_t^{x;N}=\esssup_{\alpha \in {\cal A}} {\cal E}_t^g[\operatorname{I}_t^{x;N,\alpha}]={\cal E}_t^g[\operatorname{I}_t^{x;N,\alpha^{*,x;N}}],$ $\mathbb{P}$-a.s.,~where $\alpha^{*,x;N}:=(\alpha^{*,x;N}_t)_{t\in[0,T]}\in {\cal A}$ is the optimizer given by